Get a Free Trial

 Quality engineering, where continuous testing is practiced in a culture of quality, embraces a high-impact combination of manual and automated testing that allows everyone to participate in an organization’s quality strategy.
 When testing is done early and often, quality engineers, developers, and product owners can ask bigger questions about product quality while also deploying new code with confidence.

-Mabl’s 2021 Testing in DevOps Report found that just 11% of software professionals consider their teams fully DevOps, indicating that most teams are still navigating the road to DevOps.
+Mabl’s Testing in DevOps Report found that just 11% of software professionals consider their teams fully DevOps, indicating that most teams are still navigating their transformation.
 This gives software testers the opportunity to experiment with strategies for integrating testing into their organization’s DevOps processes from the start.

 Like DevOps, quality engineering isn’t a final destination.
 Instead, both strategies capture a state where software development organizations can continuously innovate and improve with fast, iterative deployments.
 DevOps ensures that teams can deliver new features or products faster and quality engineering ensures they can do so without risking defects or product performance.
 Since most teams are still building their DevOps practice, quality assurance is well-positioned to build a complementary quality engineering practice that enforces best practices throughout the software development lifecycle.

 Silos Between Teams are Coming Down